 Recently, I poured an 1/8" of Phenoseal into the lid of a plastic container and let it dry overnight.
 The next day I carefully removed the 'film' and tortured it for a couple of days.
 I started by placing it under a 140 degree heat lamp for three hours.
 Then I put it in the deep freeze at zero degrees for 24 hours.
 Then I put it in a 750 watt microwave set to High for a minute.

-Guess how it looked and felt when I was done...
+Guess how it looked and felt when I was done?...
 Other than a very slight discoloration, which was caused by the microwave, it looked and felt exactly like it did after it dried.
 It was still as flexible as before testing was started, it had no cracks, it wasn't 'sticky', it didn't melt, and it was still 100% air-tight.
 Try that with shellac....

-*Note: Wood sealed with multiple applications of Phenoseal will not leak even if the wood develops small cracks.
+*Note: Wood sealed with multiple applications of Phenoseal will not leak even if the wood develops microscopic cracks.
 This is because Phenoseal stretches.
 Try it yourself.
 Coat a piece of veneer with three coats of Phenoseal and (after it's dry) crack the piece of veneer in half.
 It won't come apart on its own.
 You have to physically pull it apart.
 That's because the Phenoseal is holding it together.
 Try that with shellac...

 In closing, Phenoseal is also easy to use and clean-up is a snap because it's water soluble.
 So, all you need is hot water to clean the brushes or containers you've used to apply the product.
 All-in-all, Phenoseal is so much better in so many instances, and it can do so much more than shellac ever dreamed of doing, that I'm surprised that anyone has anything negative to say about the product.
 Phenoseal is available at Player-Care.com.
 See link below.